 This is how your audience will learn to take you seriously, instead of deeming you like the rest of the spammers who self-promote their brands.

 2. Be Responsive

 Many large and small businesses are using social media to interact with their target audience on a daily basis.
 For growing a business’s scope, customer engagement and interaction is indispensable.
 Social media renders you the platform to interact with your target audience.

 Facebook even has an option that tells users how responsive a particular page is.
 Check out the Facebook pages of big brands, and you will see that they respond to their target customers within a minute.

 Reaching that level of responsiveness should be your target.
 Your customers will always have queries and complaints about your products/services.
 It is your responsibility to settle those queries in a quick and effective manner.
 Your responsiveness will go a long way in establishing trust.

-Brands who have a strong social image seem to do better on social media than brands who don’t.
+Brands that have a strong social image seem to do better on social media than brands that don’t.
 And isn’t it obvious?
 The phrase social media starts with the word ‘social.’
 This means that you have to create an image that shows that your brand can positively impact society and has a responsibility towards it.

 Create social media campaigns that showcase your brand’s social conscience.
 Post your thoughts on the recent developments in society and what you can do about them.
 Your image should be of a brand that thinks beyond its own profit and loss.
 If you keep doing this consistently, it will create a deep sense of trust in your target audience’s minds.

 Social media marketing can be a tricky job.
 One wrong move and you will find yourself in the dusty pile of social media spammers.
 Generating trust in your audience can be all the more difficult but not entirely impossible.
 If you keep the above-mentioned points in mind and keep following them consistently, I can assure you that you will see desirable results in the long run.